esheldon/reredux/config/README.txt

     - flux, flat prior spanning what we see in deep01
     - T, gmixnd with 1.1 cov factor

-- mcal-02
-    - v2 sims
-    - flux, flat prior spanning what we see in deep01
-    - T, gmixnd with 1.1 cov factor

 - mcal-degrade01
     - v2 sims
     - flux, flat prior spanning what we see in deep01